 I stumbled across this TED Talk video by Allan Pease and immediately wanted to share it with you.
 It could make running your salon business so much easier.
+I’ve popped the video at the end of this blog.

 To succeed as a hair or beauty business you need to win people over, get them to co-operate and follow your instructions.